paleo9/farn/README.md

 Code style has been checked with rubocop and documentation produced by rdoc.

-The tests directory contains a few example ruby test scripts that act on test data in the testdata directory rpoducing results for JSON and MongoDB.
+The tests directory contains a few example ruby test scripts that act on test data in the testdata directory poducing results for JSON and MongoDB.